 Using a lightweight LED head torch to read a map at night

-Head torches, also known as headlamps in some regions, are essential for a variety of outdoor activities such as climbing, camping, night runs, and repairs.
+Head torches are essential for outdoor activities such as hill walking, climbing, camping, night runs, and repairs.
 They provide hands-free illumination, making them ideal for tasks that require both hands.

 2. How many lumens do I need for a head torch?